Spatial enantioseparation of gaseous chiral molecules: Induced gauge potentials: quasi-periodic structure

-Fig.~\ref{fig:va}(d) shows the induced scalar potentials $V_{\alpha}$ at fixed $q=0$ (expressed as $V_{\alpha}|_{q=0}$) corresponding to two enantiomers. $V_{\alpha}|_{q=0}$, which is not affected by the space-dependent part $\phi_{r}$ of the overall phase, presents the similar chirality-dependent features as the case in Ref.~\cite{Li2}, where the molecular rotations have not been considered.
-Comparing Fig.~\ref{fig:va}(c) and Fig.~\ref{fig:va}(d) in the scale of the wavelength of electromagnetic fields, we find that the gradient of $V_{\alpha}|_{p=0}$ in the $q$ direction is much larger than the gradient of $V_{\alpha}|_{q=0}$ in the $p$ direction, and the difference in gradients of two enantiomers in Fig.~\ref{fig:va}(c) is also much larger than the difference in Fig.~\ref{fig:va}(d).
+Figure~\ref{fig:va}(d) shows the induced scalar potentials $V_{\alpha}$ at fixed $q=0$ (expressed as $V_{\alpha}|_{q=0}$) corresponding to two enantiomers.
+Here $V_{\alpha}|_{q=0}$, which is not affected by the space-dependent part $\phi_{r}$ of the overall phase, presents chirality-dependent features similar to the case in Ref.~\cite{Li2}, where the molecular rotations were not considered.
+Comparing Fig.~\ref{fig:va}(c) with Fig.~\ref{fig:va}(d) in a typical wavelength range (about the order of $0.01\,\text{m}$) of electromagnetic fields, we find that, while $V_{\alpha}|_{q=0}$ in Fig.~\ref{fig:va}(d) is almost unchanged in the $p$ direction, $V_{\alpha}|_{p=0}$ in Fig.~\ref{fig:va}(c) varies quickly in the $q$ direction.
 This affects the center-of-mass motion of chiral molecules.